$q$-Berezin Range of Operators in Hardy Space: Introduction

-are the well-known numerical range and numerical radius of $T$.
-Although $W(T)$ is always convex by the Toeplitz-Hausdorff theorem \cite{gau2021numerical}, $\mathrm{Ber}(T)$ need not be convex.
-The geometric and convexity properties of $\mathrm{Ber}(T)$ have since drawn considerable attention--see Karaev \cite{karaev2013reproducing}, Cowen and Felder \cite{cowen2022convexity}, Augustine et al. \cite{augustine2023composition,augustine2024berezin}, and Maity et al. \cite{maity2025convexity}.
-Convexity questions for Berezin ranges of Toeplitz operators with harmonic symbols have been studied in \cite{sen2025berezin}, and numerous works estimate Berezin numbers (e.g. \cite{bhunia2023new,garayev2023weighted,tapdigoglu2024some,zamani2024berezin}).
+denote the numerical range and numerical radius of $T$, respectively.
+While the numerical range is always convex by the Toeplitz--Hausdorff theorem \cite{gau2021numerical}, the Berezin range need not be convex.
+The geometric and convexity properties of $\mathrm{Ber}(T)$ have attracted considerable attention in recent years; see, for instance, \cite{augustine2023composition, augustine2024berezin, cowen2022convexity, karaev2013reproducing, maity2025convexity}.
+Convexity questions for Berezin ranges of Toeplitz operators with harmonic symbols have been studied in \cite{sen2025berezin}, and various estimates for Berezin numbers have been obtained in \cite{bhunia2023new, garayev2023weighted, tapdigoglu2024some, zamani2024berezin}.